 While Blaziken is an incredibly powerful Pokemon, choosing Mudkp in order to evolve it into Swampert is the best choice.
 It is only weak to Grass-type moves.
 Though it is a double weakness, that is perfectly fine when having a Water-type with an immunity to Electric moves due to a Ground-typing.

-Manectric is an amazing Electric-type Pokemon.
+Manectric is an amazing Electric-type Pokemon in Pokemon Emeerald.
 Shockwave is its best move and will do some serious damage to even those that it is not supereffective against.
 Manectric is very fast and has a high Special Attack stat.
 Compared to the very few Electric-type in Hoenn, Manectric reigns supreme.

 Salamence is the ideal Dragon-type Pokemon to capture in Generation III.
 Bagon can be found at Meteor Falls.
 It can then be evolved into Shelgon and then Salamence.
 It can learn some very powerful moves and having a Dragon Pokemon on the team is never a bad thing.

 Slaking is the Hoenn version of Snorlax.
-This Pokemon can take a punch and can dish several out.
+This Pokemon can take a punch and can dish several out in Pokemon Emerald.
 For a lazy sloth, it is pretty fast.
 Its HP, Defense, and Attack are all outstanding.
 As a Vigoroth, it can do some serious damage on its way to evolution.
 Slakoth, the first form, can be found very early in Emerald.

-Without the Fire-type starter Pokemon, Torkoal makes a wonderful replacement.
+Without the Fire-type starter Pokemon, Torkoal makes a wonderful replacement in Pokemon Emerald.
 It is extremely bulky and capable of great things.
 While quite slow, it is best to only use it against Pokemon with physical attacks that aren't supereffective against it.
 It can learn or be taught a variety of powerful Fire-type moves.

-This was the best team that players can use for Pokemon Emerald.
+This was the best team that players could use for Pokemon Emerald.